MrLoh/thesis-davidson/manuscript.md

 [^life]: It is remarkable that a contemporary philosopher of Davidson's calibre only started publishing his relevant papers in his 40s after he had been a professor for over a decade.
 The publication dates of Davidson's papers ought to be interpreted with care though.
-His fried and student Ernie Lepore recounts: "[Davidson was] adventurous and daring [...] from early on right up until his death. [...]
+His friend and student Ernie Lepore recounts: "[Davidson was] adventurous and daring [...] from early on right up until his death. [...]
 Donald was without even the slightest speck of careerism from the very start.
 He traveled the world giving papers in exotic places and often handed them over to local journals upon request. [...M]any of the papers were written somewhat contemporaneously. [...Some were] given much earlier than they were published and relatively around the same time. [...]
 I possess a mimeographed copy of his quotation paper dated from the early 60’s, long before its 1979 publication."
 [Lepore:2003me].

     Davidson's life and career are actually quite inspiring, *fascinating*, and unconventional.
 Davidson started out in the History of Philosophy and ventured into psychology and economy during his studies and as a professor.
 Certainly it is no coincidence that he was cited by continental and analytical philosophers and even computer scientists alike.
 To learn more about Davidson's life I recommend to read Lepore's 'Interview with Donald Davidson' [-@Davidson:2004id] and Davidson's own 'Intellectual Autobiography' [Davidson:1999ia]